windward-studios/.NET-RESTful-Custom-Processing-Sample/README.md

    <add key="postProcessor" value="PATH_TO_DLL\CustomProcessingSample.dll!CustomProcessingSample.CustomProcessor" />
 </appSetings>
 ```
 7. Now, start up your RESTful engine and run a report.
-When you get the report the "Data" will be null
+When you get the report the "Data" will be empty

 ## Documentation
 https://ohana.windwardstudios.com/m/79043/l/1453279-net-restful-engine-custom-processing